werf/werf/docs/pages/documentation/advanced/ci_cd/gitlab_ci_cd.md

 ```
 {% endraw %}

-It should be noted that cleaning up stages and the Docker registry implies running the corresponding task according to a schedule.
+It should be noted that cleaning up stages and the container registry implies running the corresponding task according to a schedule.
 Since building images during the cleanup is not needed, you should specify `except: [schedules]` so that the build stage is not triggered when the pipeline is running on a schedule.

-The task configuration is quite simple, that is why we prefer to focus on what it lacks — an explicit authorization in the Docker registry, and calling the `docker login`.
+The task configuration is quite simple, that is why we prefer to focus on what it lacks — an explicit authorization in the container registry, and calling the `docker login`.

-In the simplest case, if an integrated Docker registry is used, then the authorization is performed automatically when the `werf ci-env` command is executed.
+In the simplest case, if an integrated container registry is used, then the authorization is performed automatically when the `werf ci-env` command is executed.
 The `CI_JOB_TOKEN` (you can learn more about the GitLab job permissions model [here](https://docs.gitlab.com/ee/user/project/new_ci_build_permissions_model.html)) and `CI_REGISTRY_IMAGE` GitLab environment variables act as arguments in this case.

 As a result of the `werf ci-env` command, a temporary docker config is created.
 It is used by all the commands in the shell session (including docker).
 It means that parallel tasks do not overlap when using docker, and the temporary token is preserved (not overwritten) in the configuration.

-If you need to authorize using the custom credentials, the `docker login` command must be executed after invoking `werf ci-env` (this [article]({{ "documentation/advanced/supported_registry_implementations.html#docker-authorization" | true_relative_url }}) sheds more light on authorization).
+If you need to authorize using the custom credentials, the `docker login` command must be executed after invoking `werf ci-env` (this [article]({{ "documentation/advanced/supported_container_registries.html#docker-authorization" | true_relative_url }}) sheds more light on authorization).

 ## Deploying an application